What to Expect

 Full payment is required at the time of service.
 We accept cash, debit cards, and all major credit cards.
 We do not accept checks.
 While we do not provide in-house financing, we are happy to accept CareCredit.

-Our hours of operation are: Monday, Wednesday, Thursday 8am-5pm; Tuesday 9am-4pm; Friday 8am-1pm..
+Our hours of operation are: Monday, Wednesday, Thursday 8am-5pm; Tuesday 9am-4pm; Friday 8am-1pm.
 We are not open on the weekend, however, we are able to consult on emergencies if needed.
 Current clients may call us directly after hours.
-New patients may must be referred by their family or emergency veterinarian and will be seen at the discretion of the ophthalmologist.
+New patients must be referred by their family or emergency veterinarian and will be seen at the discretion of the ophthalmologist.
 After hours visits include emergency fees and are reserved for true emergencies.

 Our Norman location is within the Veterinary Emergency Referral Center (VERC) at 2121 McKown Drive.
 This is ½ mile east of I-35 on the south side of State Highway 9.
 From I-35, take Exit 108A onto State Highway 9 East toward Tecumseh.
 Immediately turn right onto 24th Ave SW.
 Immediately turn left onto McKown Dr. and proceed to the end of the street.
 VERC will be on your left.